weblearn22/ERPscanr/docs/index.md

 ## Reference

-This project is described in the following preprint:
+This project is described in the following paper:

     Donoghue T & Voytek B (2021).
 Automated meta-analysis of the event-related potential (ERP) literature.
 Scientific Reports, 12, 1867.
 DOI: 10.1038/s41598-022-05939-9